Barcode library

 At this time barcode technology allows to add machine reading tags or machine reading additional data to any object of real world with less than one cent cost. and use any of camera equipped device to identify additional data about an object.
 In this way, combination of barcode technology and barcode library allows to implement with low cost any automatic document processing application, OMR application, package tracking application or even augmented reality application.

 History

-The first Barcode SDKs were not implemented as software libraries but as standalone applications for DOS and Windows and as Barcode fonts.
+The first Barcode SDKs were not implemented as software libraries but as standalone applications for MS-DOS and Windows and as Barcode fonts.
 At that time barcodes were used mostly in retail and for internal corporation needs, thus barcode users looked for all-inclusive hardware solutions to generate, print and recognize barcodes.